nov1n/RemarkablePocket/README.md

 If you would like to package the application in another format e.g. `deb`, `nix` or `AUR`, I'm happy to review a Pull Request.

-### Disclaimer

-RemarkablePocket uses rmapi to connect to Remarkable cloud.
-The newly released sync protocol is not yet tested through and may contain bugs.
-As [recommended](https://github.com/juruen/rmapi#warning-experimental-support-for-the-new-sync-protocol) by rmapi please make sure you have a backup of your files.

 ## Thanks

 - https://epub.press/ for providing a free epub generator API.
 Consider donating to support this project.